aakash0017/kind-oregano-c48e5/content/pages/index.md

       with  optimization on multiple objectives such as MSR, NSGA -II will be used to achieve this optimization
     actions:
-      - label: Get the book
+      - label: Get the Paper
         url: /pricing
         style: primary
         has_icon: true